mygazthehealer/chocos-crafting-tweaks/RECIPE.md

 ### Brick
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/brick.png?raw=true">

-- Brick can also be Blasted from Clay Ball
+- Brick can also be Blasted from Clay Ball (0.3 XP)

 ### Dyes
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/dyes.gif?raw=true">

-- Red Dye can also be Smelted/Smoked from Beetroot
+- Red Dye can also be Smelted/Smoked from Beetroot (0.2 XP)
-- Orange Dye can also be Smelted/Smoked from Carrot
+- Orange Dye can also be Smelted/Smoked from Carrot (0.2 XP)
-- Green Dye can also be Smoked from Cactus
+- Green Dye can also be Smoked from Cactus (1.0 XP)
-- Lime Dye can also be Smoked from Sea Pickle
+- Lime Dye can also be Smoked from Sea Pickle (0.2 XP rather than 0.1 XP)

 ### Stones
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/stones.gif?raw=true">

-- Stone can also be Blasted from Cobblestone
+- Stone can also be Blasted from Cobblestone (0.1 XP)
-- Deepslate can also be Blasted from Cobbled Deepslate
+- Deepslate can also be Blasted from Cobbled Deepslate (0.1 XP)

 ### Smooth Stones
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/smooth_stones.gif?raw=true">

-- Smooth Stone can also be Blasted from Stone
+- Smooth Stone can also be Blasted from Stone (0.1 XP)
-- Smooth Sandstone can also be Blasted from Sandstone
+- Smooth Sandstone can also be Blasted from Sandstone (0.1 XP)
-- Smooth Red Sandstone can also be Blasted from Red Sandstone
+- Smooth Red Sandstone can also be Blasted from Red Sandstone (0.1 XP)
-- Smooth Basalt can also be Blasted from Basalt
+- Smooth Basalt can also be Blasted from Basalt (0.1 XP)
-- Smooth Quartz can also be Blasted from Block of Quartz
+- Smooth Quartz can also be Blasted from Block of Quartz (0.1 XP)

 ### Cracked Bricks
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/cracked_bricks.gif?raw=true">

-- Cracked Stone Bricks can also be Blasted from Stone Bricks
+- Cracked Stone Bricks can also be Blasted from Stone Bricks (0.1 XP)
-- Cracked Deepslate Bricks can also be Blasted from Deepslate Bricks
+- Cracked Deepslate Bricks can also be Blasted from Deepslate Bricks (0.1 XP)
-- Cracked Deepslate Tiles can also be Blasted from Deepslate Tiles
+- Cracked Deepslate Tiles can also be Blasted from Deepslate Tiles (0.1 XP)
-- Cracked Nether Bricks can also be Blasted from Nether Bricks
+- Cracked Nether Bricks can also be Blasted from Nether Bricks (0.1 XP)
-- Cracked Polished Blackstone Bricks can also be Blasted from Polished Blackstone Bricks
+- Cracked Polished Blackstone Bricks can also be Blasted from Polished Blackstone Bricks (0.1 XP)

 ### Glazed Terracotta
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/terracotta.png?raw=true">
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/terracotta_glazed.gif?raw=true">

-- Terracotta can also be Blasted from Clay
+- Terracotta can also be Blasted from Clay (0.35 XP)
-- Glazed Terracotta can also be Blasted from Dyed Terracotta
+- Glazed Terracotta can also be Blasted from Dyed Terracotta (0.1 XP)

 ### Glass
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/glass.gif?raw=true">
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/glass_from_stained_glass.gif?raw=true">

-- Glass can also be Blasted from Sand, Red Sand
+- Glass can also be Blasted from Sand, Red Sand (0.1 XP)
-- Glass can also be Smelted/Blasted from Stained Glass
+- Glass can also be Smelted/Blasted from Stained Glass (0.1 XP)

 ### Glass Pane
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/glass_pane.gif?raw=true">

-- Glass Pane can also be Smelted/Blasted from Stained Glass Pane
+- Glass Pane can also be Smelted/Blasted from Stained Glass Pane (0.1 XP)

 ### Sponge
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/sponge.png?raw=true">

-- Sponge can also be Smoked from Wet Sponge
+- Sponge can also be Smoked from Wet Sponge (0.15 XP)

 ### Charcoal
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/charcoal.gif?raw=true">

-- Charcoal can also be Smoked from Log/Wood or Stripped Log/Wood
+- Charcoal can also be Smoked from Log/Wood or Stripped Log/Wood (0.15 XP)

 ### Iron Nugget
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/shears.png?raw=true">

-- Shears can be Smelted/Blasted to yield Iron Nugget
+- Shears can be Smelted/Blasted to yield Iron Nugget (0.1 XP)

 ### Iron Block
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/block_iron.png?raw=true">

-- Raw Iron Block can be Smelted/Blasted to yield Iron Block
+- Raw Iron Block can be Smelted/Blasted to yield Iron Block (0.7 XP)

 ### Gold Block
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/block_gold.png?raw=true">

-- Raw Gold Block can be Smelted/Blasted to yield Gold Block
+- Raw Gold Block can be Smelted/Blasted to yield Gold Block (1.0 XP)

 ### Copper Block
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/block_copper.png?raw=true">

-- Raw Copper Block can be Smelted/Blasted to yield Copper Block
+- Raw Copper Block can be Smelted/Blasted to yield Copper Block (0.7 XP)

 ### (Removed Recipes)
 <img src="https://github.com/mygazthehealer/chocos-crafting-tweaks/blob/main/other/smelting/horse_armour_gold_removed.png?raw=true">